 AR can provide an in-person and immersive shopping experience that drives engagement.
 For example, Starbucks utilizes AR to share their coffee beans’ journeys using an AR-powered animation of how newly roasted beans turn into the Starbucks coffee that visitors love.

-AR enables buyers to understand products better because they can see them at different angles and in different colors and sizes.
-AR apps like AR View also help customers envision how products will complement their look or homes.
+Augmented reality enables buyers to understand products better because they can see them from different angles and in different colors and sizes.
+Apps like AR View also help customers envision how products will complement their look or homes.

 Types of AR Apps

 There are two types of AR apps: marker-based AR and markerless AR.
-The main difference between them is the trigger that enables AR technology.
+The main difference between them is the trigger that enables the technology.
 Next, let’s look at each type further.

 When the mobile camera is not focused on the marker, the AR experience disappears.
 For example, Porsche uses QR codes to transform their marketing materials into an AR experience demonstrating the all-electric Porsche Taycan.

 Markerless AR solutions don’t need any trigger to augment reality.
 Instead, using the capabilities of your smartphone, the app scans the environment and creates an accurate map in real-time to place a 3D object there; for markerless AR, GPS, a digital compass, and an accelerometer are required.

 Further, markerless AR includes four categories of AR experience, such as:

 Location-based AR apps don’t need a physical target to trigger the experience.
 They are the most widely implemented apps across the retail industry.
 Location-based AR uses GPS data and a phone’s built-in compass to augment reality around the user’s device.